Hairatan

 Hairatan is one of the major transporting, shipping and receiving locations in Afghanistan.
 It is also an official border crossing between the people of Afghanistan and Uzbekistan.
 Security in and around the town is provided by the Afghan National Security Forces.
 All foreign travelers must possess a valid travel visa to enter Afghanistan.
-Citizens of Afghanistan could stay for up to 10 days in Termez without a visa.
+Citizens of Afghanistan could stay visa-free for up to 2 weeks in the Airitom Free Zone of Termez.

 History

 The region around Amu River has been important in the history of civilizations from the Bactria–Margiana Archaeological Complex, and the area around Hairatan was important during early Indo-Iranian migration by the Andronovo culture.
 In the early 1990s, Hairatan was the location of the 70th Division of General Abdul Momen, who was loosely aligned with Abdul Rashid Dostum's National Islamic Movement of Afghanistan.
 After Momen's 1994 death by an RPG missile attack, the 70th Division split and Dostum loyalist Colonel General Helaluddin took command.

 During the presidency of Hamid Karzai, the town became an important strategic location for Afghanistan.
 NATO-trained Afghan National Security Forces established bases to provide security and maintain border activities.
 The Afghan Border Police are in charge of protecting the border while the Afghan National Customs regulate and monitor all trade activities.
 They are backed by the Afghan Armed Forces.

-A freight terminal in Hairatan is the terminus of one of three rail lines in Afghanistan - a 10 km link to Termez.
-In January 2010, the construction was started of a 75 km rail link from Hairatan to a terminal at Gur-e Mar near the city of Mazar-i-Sharif.
+A freight terminal in Hairatan is the terminus of one of three rail lines in Afghanistan - a 10 km (6 mile) link to Termez.
+In January 2010, the construction was started of a 75 km (50 mile) rail link from Hairatan to a terminal at Gur-e Mar near the city of Mazar-i-Sharif.
 The project, part of the transport strategy and action plan of the Central Asia Regional Economic Cooperation Program, was contractually scheduled for completion by June 2011, but was complete ahead of schedule, in November 2010.

 In May 2010, then-U.S. Ambassador Karl Eikenberry, the president of the Asian Development Bank (ADB), several the Afghan ministers, and fellow ambassadors from Japan, Finland, and Uzbekistan attended the ribbon-cutting ceremony inaugurating the Hairatan rail line.
 The United States and Japan became the two largest shareholders in ADB.
 This rail link became the first phase of a larger rail network planned to link Iran in the west and Tajikistan via a line at Sher Khan Bandar in neighboring Kunduz Province to the east.
 These future lines will create a rail corridor through northern Afghanistan and enable freight coming from Tajikistan and Uzbekistan to reach Persian Gulf ports on rail.

 In 2023, the Afghanistan Railway Authority (ARA) took control of the Hairatan-Mazar rail service.
-Meanwhile, the Termez International Trade Center opened in Termez, which allows Afghan traders to stay there for up to 10 days without a travel visa.
-Many people from other provinces of Afghanistan visit Hairatan for personal pleasure purposes, especially during the winter season.
+Meanwhile, the Airitom Free Zone opened in neighboring Termez, which allows Afghans and other foreigners to stay there for up to two weeks without a travel visa.
+Many people from other provinces of Afghanistan visit Hairatan for tourism purposes.